pictograms.info

 In the studies of Collins, Lerner & Pierman (1982) as well as Collins & Lerner (1983) the AIGA variant received a very small percentage of correct answers and simply was not recognized without the benefit of prior familiarization.
 Already expecting this effect the authors of the AIGA symbol signs project recommended to add the appropriate word (EXIT in the U.S.) to overcome that problem.

 In a later ISO Test Series (Brugger, 1986) conducted in five countries (Australia, Austria, Great Britain, Hungary, and Japan), the variant from ERCO could neither reach the scores of the 92/58/EEC version mentioned before nor the Japanese design by Yukio Ota (marked ISO 7010) that emerged as best variant of more than 3000 designs examined in a large Japanese study.
-The latter was also the best performing symbol in the experiments of Collins & Lerner (1983) that also included impaired viewing conditions.
+The latter was also the best performing symbol in the experiments of Collins & Lerner (1983) that also regarded impaired viewing conditions.

 Note: Some states/countries require that exit signs are colored red, despite the fact that the usage of color red in signage usually implies stop, danger with high risk of injury or death, and also prohibited actions, while the color green implies safe place and actions.
 Kinateder et al (2018) showed that egress behavior differs from verbal report: even though subjects associated red with emergency they ran towards the green marked door in a simulated fire evacuation scenario.